-As to the case of the cooperation rates after observing a bad signal, denoted by r(b; p), the simple mean of cooperative choices in the high accuracy treatment is 0.344.
-Again, we also report the mean of individual-level means concerned with the overrepresentation of the subjects who tend to retaliate more.
-The value is 0.443, which is larger than the simple mean of choices by 0.104, demonstrating that the concern might be the case here.
-However, still both measures are below 50%, indicating that our subjects tend to defect rather than cooperate after observing a bad signal in the high accuracy treatment.
+As for the case of the cooperation rates after observing a bad signal, denoted by r(b; p), the simple mean of cooperative choices in the high accuracy treatment is 0.344.
+Again, we report the mean of individual-level means concerned with the overrepresentation of the subjects who tend to retaliate more.
+The value is 0.443, which is larger than the simple mean of choices by 0.104, demonstrating that the overrepresentation might be the case here.
+However, both measures are still below 50%, indicating that our subjects tend to defect rather than cooperate after observing a bad signal in the high accuracy treatment.

-This tendency of our subjects taking defections after observing a bad signal is more apparent in the low accuracy treatment.
-The simple mean of cooperative actions over the entire choices is 0.272 and the mean of the individual-level means is 0.279, which are consistently smaller than those in the high accuracy treatment (p < 0.001 for both of the means).
-Observing a bad signal, our subjects tend to take more defections in the low accuracy treatment than in the high accuracy treatment.
+This tendency of our subjects to defect after observing a bad signal is more apparent in the low accuracy treatment.
+The simple mean of cooperative actions over the entire choices is 0.272 and the mean of the individual-level means is 0.279, which are consistently smaller than those in the high accuracy treatment (p < 0.001 for both means).
+Observing a bad signal, our subjects tend to defect more in the low accuracy treatment than in the high accuracy treatment.

-The overall picture on the round 1 cooperation rates and the signal-contingent cooperation rates shown above robustly demonstrate that our subjects take more cooperative actions under the better signal quality, irrespective of signals they observe.
+The overall picture of the round 1 cooperation rates and the signal-contingent cooperation rates shown above robustly demonstrates that our subjects take more cooperative actions under the better signal quality, irrespective of signals they observe.